Any director who has registered for their music group to attend the festival, knows about these deadlines dates:

 - the last last date a director can complete their online information, and their students can register online, without a penalty.

-- the last day to substitute a person with another person, with an additional $35 charge for getting travel protection plan coverage having a charge to provide.
+- the last day to substitute a person with another person, with an additional $35 charge for getting travel protection plan coverage for the new person.

 Sounds easy enough right?
 Almost all our music group directors have no problems meeting the deadlines we have established.
 Unfortunately, some directors can unknowingly create unfavorable situations for themselves, with how they coordinate these with students.
 If you have not planned a student trip before, or want to avoid as many hassles as possible, take a look at these 2 topics:

-1. Create and enforce a “trip commitment” policy with all students and adults planning to attend the festival.
-Since you agreed to meet the festival’s deadlines, you must establish a policy for your students and adults to follow, so you can uphold your end of the agreements.
+1. Create and enforce a “Trip Commitment” policy with all students and adults planning to attend the festival.
+Since you agreed to meet the festival’s deadlines, you must establish a policy with your students and adults to follow, so you can uphold your end of the agreements.
 Plan now so you don’t get caught in the middle.

 On your trip commitment form, think about including these things: